Skip to main content

 Lend a Hand in Leland is a community-wide day of service initiative aimed at fostering collaboration and volunteerism within our beloved Town.
 We're dedicated to bringing together a diverse group of individuals, families, and organizations to make a positive impact in our community through various volunteer projects and activities.

-Our next Lend a Hand in Leland will take place on Saturday, March 22 from 8 to 11 a.m. and feature five meaningful volunteer opportunities in partnership with local organizations.
+Our next Lend a Hand in Leland will take place on Saturday, March 22 from 8 to 11 a.m. and feature four meaningful volunteer opportunities in partnership with local organizations.
 Learn more about each project by clicking the green tabs below.

 Join Cape Fear River Watch to clean a Leland area watershed.